-We perform ongoing credit evaluations of our customers and assesses each customer's credit worthiness.
+We perform ongoing credit evaluations of our customers and assess each customer's credit worthiness.
 The policy for determining when receivables are past due or delinquent is based on the contractual terms agreed upon.
-We monitor collections and payments from our customers.
-Delinquent account balances are written after management has determined that the likelihood of collection is remote.
+We monitor collections and payments from our customers and analyze for an allowance for credit losses.
+The allowance for credit losses is based upon applying an expected credit loss rate to receivables based on the historical loss rate and is adjusted for current conditions, including any specific customer collection issues identified, and economic conditions forecast.
+Delinquent account balances are written off after management has determined that the likelihood of collection is remote.
 An allowance for doubtful accounts is established when, in the opinion of management, collection of the account is doubtful.
-No allowance for doubtful accounts was recorded as of December 31, 2022 and 2021.